zziro/neighborhood-map/README.md

 ## Stack technologies:

-Knockout: For bing  information into UI <br />
+Knockout: For binding  information into UI <br />
 Bootstrap: For styling <br />
 Jquery: For making callbacks<br />